crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 Watch this space!

-In the meantime here is a short summary of some of the other things we found out from the viability assessment and Tribunal evidence accompanied by a chronology of proceedings.[link to pdf of factsheet]()
+In the meantime here is a short summary of some of the other things we found out from the viability assessment and Tribunal evidence accompanied by a chronology of proceedings.[link to pdf of factsheet]() (add paragraph on 'data room' suggestion)

 link to question - £59k spent on barristers fees paid by LL : http://moderngov.southwark.gov.uk/documents/s47631/Members%20Question%20Time%20Report%20with%20responses.pdf